pepa65/m2m/README.md

   and any additional verbose output is logged to `stderr`.
 Route this output as desired!
 * Flag `-q`/`--quiet` outputs only fatal errors to `stderr`.
 * Flag `-h`/`--help` outputs just a help text.
-* While running, each account gets locked by creating a file `.ACCOUNT_locked` in directory `~/.m2m.conf` when it gets checked online.
+* While running, each account gets locked with LOCK_EX Flock on the account file `~/.m2m.conf/ACCOUNT` when it gets checked online.
+* The `-s`/`--serial` flag can be used if you want to process in strict lexical order instead of concurrently.

 ## Help
 ```